Sustainability Incentives Scheme

 - Before purchasing solar, check out the ‘Solar PV guide for households’ or ‘Solar PV guide for businesses’ to help you make an informed choice about the most appropriate system for your energy use

-- If you are unsure whether solar is for you, or you can’t afford it now, energy monitoring systems are useful to have installed to monitor current energy use and decrease consumption and bills by providing information to help you alter behaviors.
+- If you are unsure whether solar is for you, or you can’t afford it now, energy monitoring systems are useful to have installed to monitor current energy use and decrease consumption and bills by providing information to help you alter behaviours.

 - The SA Government website has additional information on solar PV and saving energy at home.